Klay Thompson: Personal life

 Thompson's older brother, Mychel, played basketball for Pepperdine University and had a brief stint in the NBA with the Cavaliers, while his younger brother, Trayce, became a Major League Baseball player.
 Thompson faced controversy when he was suspended for his final regular season game at WSU after being issued a misdemeanor criminal citation for marijuana possession.
 After winning the NBA Finals in 2015, Thompson and his father became the fourth father-son duo to win an NBA title, joining Matt Guokas Sr. and Jr., Rick and Brent Barry, and Bill and Luke Walton.
 (They were joined in 2022 by the newest father and son to win the title, Gary Payton and Gary Payton II, the latter of whom was Klay's teammate.)

 Thompson is known for his offbeat, dry sense of humor.
 He previously owned an English bulldog named Rocco who died in May 2025.

 In late October 2017, Thompson participated in local efforts to raise money for relief for the October 2017 Northern California wildfires, donating $1,000 for every point he scored in home games against the Washington Wizards, Toronto Raptors, and Detroit Pistons.
-With additional sponsor and fan matching Thompson was able to increase that to $5,223 per point, ultimately raising $360,374 by tallying 69 points across the three games.
+With additional sponsor and fan matching, Thompson was able to increase that to $5,223 per point, ultimately raising $360,374 by tallying 69 points across the three games.

-Thompson is an avid chess player and has met with the former chess world champion, Magnus Carlsen.
+Thompson is an avid chess player, and has met with the former chess world champion, Magnus Carlsen.

 Thompson was in a relationship with American actress Laura Harrier from 2018 to early 2020.
-In 2025, he began dating American rapper Megan Thee Stallion.
+In 2025, he confirmed that he was in a relationship with American rapper Megan Thee Stallion.
+In April 2026, she ended their relationship due to his alleged infidelity.